 Assistive, adaptive and augmentative devices help cerebral palsy patients achieve greater independence and self-confidence.
 Help comes in many forms.
 Low-tech assistive devices, for example, may make it easier for patients to grasp and manipulate items, or provide bracing support for weak joints.

-High-tech equipment, on the other hand, includes state of the art mobility aids and computerized communication devices.
+High-tech equipment, on the other hand, includes state of the art mobility aids and computerized communication devices that can also assist in driving a vehicle.
 A custom cerebral palsy treatment plan may include the use of these aids and devices:

 Orthotic devices are braces worn externally, providing support and stability for individuals facing mobility challenges.
 The devices may be used temporarily, to enhance a period of treatment and development, or utilized as lifelong aids for standing, walking and positioning.

 According to the needs of each patient, orthotics can be used to correct and prevent:

 The devices are highly customizable, made from rigid and soft materials, such as plastic, carbon fiber, rubber, leather and various metals.
 Orthopedic specialists and physical and occupational therapists work with patients to determine the most beneficial orthotic alternatives.
 Their recommendations result in custom functional orthotics, prescribed and designed for each individual.